Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> PM2.5 pollution across the U.S. </p>

-The blotch of red towards the middle-left of the country is Salt Lake City, where due to the perimeter of mountains surrounding the inhabited valley floor (forming a bowl-like geometry), nasty air can get trapped and accumulate.
+The blotch of red towards the middle-left of the country is Salt Lake City, where due to the perimeter of mountains surrounding the inhabited valley floor (forming a bowl-like geometry), pollutants can get trapped and accumulate.
 This is especially bad in the winter, when a blanket of warm air forms a “lid” on top of the colder valley floor – this is called the *winter inversion*, which is a spooky name.

-I had heard about this prior to moving to SLC, but so far this winter air quality hasn't seemed to be an issue.
+I had heard about this prior to moving to SLC, but so far this winter (is March still winter?) air quality hasn't seemed to be an issue.
 Is this inversion business just media hype?
-Is nasty air a thing of the past?
+Is polluted air in Salt Lake a thing of the past?
 I was curious to see what the air quality in SLC is today and how it has changed over time.

 Poking around, I came across an article in the Deseret News titled “Visualizing SLC air pollution in 35 years and what it tells us.”
 The [article]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us) links to a visualization which unfortunately returns “site can’t be reached.”
 I sent the author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.